 We stayed at the ANA Crowne Plaza Hiroshima in a Twin Room located close to Peace Park and Hondori shopping arcade.
 It’s a large comfortable room with views over the city.
 However, my favourite thing about staying at ANA Crown Plazas in Japan is their Sleep Advantage program.
 This consists of information and amenities designed to help you get a good night’s sleep.
 It includes a disposal eye warmer, bath powder to help you unwind, and low-caffeine roasted green tea for the evening and mint green tea when you awake.
 I’m especially enamoured of the eyemask and find its relaxing warmth especially comforting after a long day of sightseeing.
 Check rates and availability for the ANA Crowne Plaza Hiroshima accommodation.

 Use the streetcar to get around Hiroshima.
 It’s a flat fee no matter how far you travel.
-With a Japan Rail pass, you can access the JR trains and JR ferry to Miyijima.
+With a Japan Rail pass, you can access the JR trains and JR ferry to Miyajima.
 It takes 27 minutes from Hiroshima on the JR Sanyo line to get to Miyajima-guchi Ferry Station.
-The ferry takes about 10 minutes to get to Miyijima Island.
+The ferry takes about 10 minutes to get to Miyajima Island.